 The more Kristoffer learned in this role, the more frustrated he grew.

 The portfolio managers trusted him to get the information they needed, so when the numbers were incorrect, the traders held him responsible.
-His colleagues needed something Kristoffer couldn’t give them: real-time, accurate and complete portfolio data.
-But that technology didn’t exist—not yet.
+His colleagues needed something Kristoffer couldn’t give them: real-time, accurate and complete portfolio data, only possible with a portfolio management technology solution.
+But that technology didn’t exist — not yet.

 By the summer of 2014, Kristoffer was ready for a sunny holiday in a little village in Italy, but his travels didn’t take him far enough to forget his frustrations.
 One afternoon, he discussed his challenges over homemade wine on the balcony of a friend’s family home.
 His friend couldn’t understand why Kristoffer wouldn’t start a company that fixed his problems.
 Soon, Kristoffer ran out of answers.

 The company was born that day.
 The village’s name?
 Limina.

 After he returned home, Kristoffer met his future wife, who revealed her plans to move to Kenya to volunteer as a teacher.
 She and Kristoffer had been dating for only a few weeks, but he asked to come along, and she agreed.